lpcvoid/valheim-tools/README.md

 ```

 ## playerdb_reader
-prints information about a given player database
+Prints information about a given player database

 ## portal_finder
-prints information about all portals in the world and reports if any portals are unconnected
+Prints information about all portals in the world and reports if any portals are unconnected

+## mapdatasync
+Takes a list of character (fcl) files, and synchronizes the exploration state of the map between them.
+Generates new files which can then be replaced on each players computer.
+Does not change anything else.